 Find out who to contact for support with a range of issues including coronavirus, mental health, domestic abuse and more.
 Phone, text, and webchat services are available.

-There might be a lot of words or phrases that you might not understand when it comes to relationships.
-We break down what they mean in our jargonbuster.
+There might be a lot of words or phrases that you might not understand when it comes to relationships and gender-based violence.
+We break down what they mean in our glossary.

 What counts as a hate crime or incident, how do I report a hate crime and can I report a hate crime on behalf of someone else?
 Get the info here.

 Carrying a knife can have massive consequences.
 Find out what can happen if you are caught with a knife, with information from No Knives, Better Lives.